 International networking guarantees the best care for the “butterfly children”.

 In the case of a rare disease like EB, expertise is widely scattered around the world.
 This is why the EB Academy established the EB-CLINET clinical network in 2011, in order to make developments in other countries accessible to Austrian patients and to pass on our own expertise to the world in return.
-This global network of EB centres and experts facilitates cooperation and promotes communication, quickly providing new insights into the treatment of EB to all patients.
+This global network for Epidermolysis Bullosa facilitates cooperation and promotes communication, quickly providing new insights into the treatment of EB to all patients.
 An EB-CLINET conference takes place roughly every two years, providing a fixed framework for global experts to exchange information.

 The objectives of the EB-CLINET initiative are:

 to establish a worldwide network for all EB centres and experts